Britain, Canada, EU throw weight behind 2030 biodiversity protection goal

 ACTION PLEDGE

-In England, where 26% of land is already protected, the government said an extra 4,000 sq km would be safeguarded to meet the 30% goal.
+In England, where 26% of land is already protected, the government said an extra 4,000 sq km would be safeguarded.

 However, E.J.
 Milner-Gulland, professor of biodiversity at the University of Oxford said: "It's great to get another 4%, but that, in itself, is not going to be a transformative thing in this country - and particularly if there's no funding."

-The EU's executive Commission has already proposed a target for the 27-country bloc to legally protect 30% of its land and sea by 2030.
-That would safeguard 4% more land and 19% more seas than today.
+The EU's executive Commission has proposed a target for the 27-country bloc to legally protect 30% of its land and sea by 2030.
+That would safeguard 4% more land and 19% more sea than today.

+Speaking at the United Nations' Nature Finance Forum, Germany's Federal Minister Gerd Mueller said it planned to increase its 500 million euros annual investment in protecting biodiversity in low- and middle-income countries, without elaborating.

+Germany also plans set up a fund with public and private lenders to provide long-term financing to protected areas in those countries, he said.

 A growing body of evidence suggests that it pays to protect nature.
 Expanding areas under conservation could yield a return of at least $5 for every $1 spent, according to a paper by more than 100 researchers, published in July.